 Pacific Science Center—Seattle, WA

 Among all the wonderful things to see and do at the PSC, one of the big highlights, especially for the under-five crowd, is the large saltwater tide pool where you can see and touch native Puget Sound creatures.
 Kids delight in the butterfly house too, and there's a big-screen IMAX showing the latest scientific wonder flicks.
-Ongoing and rotating exhibits will ignite curiosity and a love of the earth and biological sciences.
+Ongoing and rotating exhibits will ignite their curiosity and foster a love of the earth and biological sciences.
 Be sure to check out our insider's guide to make sure your visit goes off without a hitch.

 200 Second Ave.
 N.

-Arkansas Museum of Discovery—Little Rock, AR
+Museum of Discovery—Little Rock, AR

 No trip to Arkansas is complete without a stop in Little Rock, but we think the Museum of Discovery is worth an entire day to itself.
 With cool one-off programs and a variety of ongoing events, no matter what time of year you visit, you’ll find something new and spectacular.
 We love that they offer free admission to families living in shelters and campaign for girls in STEM to provide opportunities for all kids to learn, thrive, get curious and excel.
 Permanent exhibits include the Amazing You gallery with an inside peek at bodily functions; Discovery Hall, a mathematical wonderland; and the popular Tinkering Studio.